 - Make space for the receiving goods.

 - Verification of the received goods

-- Storage: It is one of the important responsibilities of the WMS.
-Move the received goods to their specified place in the warehouse, that is SKU ( stock keeping unit).
+- Storage: It is one of the essential responsibilities of the WMS.
+Move the received goods to their specified place in the warehouse, SKU ( stock keeping unit).
 Check out the safety measures for both goods and employees.

-- Picking: Picking of the products from the storage area takes place as per the customer order.
-To reduce time consumption and error adopt suitable picking methods like zone picking, wave picking, and cluster picking, etc.
+- Picking: Picking of the products from the storage area as per the customer order.
+To reduce time consumption and error, adopt suitable picking methods like zone, wave, cluster, etc.

-- Packing: In this process, checking of quality and quantity of the product and make them ready for shipping takes place.
+- Packing: In this process, checking of quality and quantity of the product and making them ready for shipping takes place.